lew-pop/Agile-Scrum-Software-Development-Lifecycle/README.md

-# Agile Methodology and Software Development
+# Agile Methodology and Software Development Lifecycle (SDLC)

 ## Repository Overview
 This repository showcases the skills and knowledge I acquired through my coursework in CS-250: Software Development Lifecycle.
 Inside, you will find: